 Learn more: Little Bins for Little Hands/Ocean Waves

-Kids may be surprised to learn that it’s actually easier to float in saltwater than fresh.
-This experiment proves it, though!
+Kids may be surprised to learn that it’s actually easier to float in salt water than fresh water.
+This experiment proves it!

 Learn more: Science Kiddo

 This fun activity works equally well for little ones who are working on number recognition and slightly older students who are already working on addition.
 It will require a little bit of preparation on your end, but the end result is so fun!

 Here’s another website full of online ocean activities.
 It simulates the thrill of joining actual underwater explorations, from coral reefs to deep-sea trenches.